CampfireTales in Ghana

 Daily Reflection and Personal Time

-Quiet writing sessions, bead-making with Nunya Village students, cooking with a local family, sightseeing, and restful evenings.
-Air-conditioned rooms provide comfort throughout the week.
+Thoughtful pacing is built into each day — quiet writing time, bead-making with Nunya Village students, a cooking session with a local family, sightseeing, and restorative evenings.
+Air-conditioned rooms provide comfort and space for reflection, while a dedicated catering service ensures meals outside the hotel and authentic, traveler safe and delicious.

 Guided Writing and Storytelling Workshops